DeryaOkulda2012/Amazon_Vine_Analysis/README.md

 The Toys product category data set was used for this analysis.

+There were 1,266 Vine (Paid) reviews and 62,028 non-vine reviews for a total of 63,294 reviews.
+- Total Vine reviews: 1,266
+- Total non-Vine reviews: 62,028

+How many Vine reviews were 5 stars?
+How many non-Vine reviews were 5 stars?
+- 5-star Vine reviews: 432
+- 5-star non-Vine reviews: 29,982

+What percentage of Vine reviews were 5 stars?
+What percentage of non-Vine reviews were 5 stars?
+- % of 5-star Vine reviews: 34.12322%
+- % of 5-star Non-Vine reviews: 48.33624%

+- % of all reviews that were 5-star: 48.05195%

 The table below shows the results of the analysis:

 | | Paid Review (Vine) | Unpaid Review (Not Vine) | Total |